tommai78101/PokemonWalking/README.md

 It's still in very early stages of development.
 Possibly even earlier than "alpha". *Everything is done from scratch/by hand.
 Only the character design is mostly mimicked from the original Pokémon games.*

 *MILESTONE HAS REACHED, ALL PRIORITIES ARE SHIFTED TO LOW!* That means I won't be working on this as active as I used to be, but it is still in development.
+Note that it does not mimic the walking algorithm used in Pokémon R/B/Y games (1st generation games).
+I also no longer put new releases here at GitHub, due to the lack of showing downloads count.

 ===